-As a coach at the Clean Health Fitness Institute, it is my job to provide my clients with individualized strength and cardio training programs designed to achieve their specific goal.
-One of the many considerations is whether to include cardiovascular exercise alongside traditional strength training, which forms the basis of clients’ programs at our Sydney CBD and Chatswood personal training gym’s.
+As a coach at Clean Health Fitness Institute, it is my job to provide my clients with individualised strength and cardio training programs designed to achieve their specific goal.
+One of the many considerations is whether to include cardiovascular exercise alongside traditional strength training, which forms the basis of clients’ programs.

 When assessing the impact of any type of exercise on the body, we need an appreciation of the ‘SAID’ principle (Specific Adaptations to Imposed Demands).
 In essence, when you impose a stress on the body, the body will adapt to this stress in a specific way.
 Strength training carried out in the gym and cardiovascular exercise, such as jogging, lie at opposite ends of the strength-endurance continuum.